What to Do in Retirement: 23 Great Ways to Spend Your Time

 In a survey of more than 1,300 American retirees, author Wes Moss found that the happiest ones took an average of 2.4 vacations each year.2 Here's more good news: Studies have shown that simply planning a trip can boost happiness levels because you are anticipating the good times to come.3

-If you've got the travel bug, here are a few ideas to consider:
+Here are a few senior travel ideas to consider:

 Get an education